MultiSafepay/docs/content/my-account/api-onboarding.md

 order: 302
 hidden: false
 slug: 'affiliate-onboarding-api'
-excerpt: 'Partner/primary account holders can submit onboarding information for new affiliated merchants via our API.'
+excerpt: ''
 ---

-# How it works
+Partner/primary account holders can submit [onboarding information](/docs/onboarding/) for new affiliated merchants via our API.

-Via our API, you can create a customized onboarding process for new merchants depending on your business model, e.g. marketplaces, franchises, and crowdfunding platforms.
+Create a customized onboarding process for new merchants depending on your business model, e.g. marketplaces, franchises, and crowdfunding platforms.
 This is particularly useful if you are onboarding multiple merchants.

-For more information, see [Onboarding](/docs/onboarding/).

-> 📘 Supported accounts
->
+# Prerequisites

-> Requests to onboard affiliated merchants via our API require a partner account API key.
+Requests to onboard affiliated merchants via our API require a partner account API key.
 For more information, email your partner manager.

 # 1. Create merchant accounts